Tarunno/Daraz-Spider/README.md

 #### These tags are basicall brands and dealers.
 ![](GIF/view3.gif)

-## NOTE: It's done only for Educational purpose and used publicly available data.
+## NOTE: It's done only for Educational purpose and has used publicly available data.